Phoenix Mosque: Architecture of the mosque

 The main entrance to the Phoenix Mosque is on the east side of the complex.
 Due to this, once a worshipper enters the complex, they immediately face the qibla containing the mihrab.
 Notably, it is the oldest mosque with this arrangement.
 The qibla is located at the back of a central, octagonal domed space.
 There are two domes on either side of the central dome that are hexagonal in shape.

 The interior of the central dome is decorated with painting depicting flowers, mountains, animals, and rivers.
 These paintings are contained with a symmetrical floral motif.
 These well-preserved decorations date back to the Ming dynasty.
 The two surrounding domes have a similar design as well.
 The zone of transition between the dome and the prayer hall is decorated with honeycomb and tiered plaster surfaces.
-The prayer hall itself is made of brick and is the oldest remaining part of the building.
-This is reminiscent of the muqarnas, a structural motif common in Islamic mosque architecture.
-However, this mosque also features corner bracketing characteristic of Chinese temples.
-The row of three domes described previously is also a feature of Chinese architecture.
-Thus, this mosque demonstrates a blend of Chinese and Islamic architectural styles.
+The prayer hall is made of brick and is the oldest remaining part of the building.
+The prayer hall is reminiscent of the muqarnas, a structural motif common in Islamic mosque architecture.
+The mosque also features corner bracketing and three domes, characteristic of Chinese temples.

 The mosque features an I-shaped floor plan, which is named the gong-plan for the Chinese character "工."
 This configuration is characterized by two large halls joined by narrow arcade.
 In Chinese architecture, this plan is usually reserved for important buildings.
 For instance, some of the halls in the Forbidden City in Beijing have this plan as well.
-Additionally, the floor plan of this mosque is said to also resembles its namesake "phoenix," as the main worship hall spreads out beyond the center of the mosque like the wings of a phoenix.
-The first written association of this mosque with the phoenix is found on a 15th-century stele written by Liu Zhiping, but it is possible that the name predates the inscription.
+Additionally, the floor plan of the mosque is said to also resembles its namesake "phoenix," as the main worship hall spreads out beyond the center of the mosque like the wings of a phoenix.
+The first written association of the mosque with the phoenix is found on a 15th-century stele written by Liu Zhiping, but it is possible that the name predates the inscription.